cdoge25/ecommerce-data-pipeline/README.md

 > - Before firing up the containers, make sure you create a .env file at the root level.
 This is for passing your desired environment variables into the containers (particularly your credentials).
 Please refer to the .env.example to have a grasp of what you should include.
 If you want to change or add additional variables in the .env file, you may need to adjust your `docker-compose.yaml` file accordingly to reflect the exact environment variables.
 > - You should also pre-download jar files for spark and place them directly within each of spark-app, spark-master, spark-worker folder.
 Please refer to the Dockerfile of each services to know which jars to download.
 I have preconfigured the Dockerfiles to automatically copy the jar files to their respective location in the containers, given that you already downloaded the jar files.
 If you don't want to download the jar files to your local machine, you can comment out the `COPY` block of jar files and uncomment the `RUN` block to download the jar files to the containers instead.
 However, this would take up a considerable amount of time whenver you need to rebuild the containers because the download process need to be run again, therefore I recommend you to use the pre-download approach instead.
 This command will download the docker images, build containers and start the declared services in the `docker-compose.yaml` file.
 About what each `make` command options do, refer to the Makefile for more information.
+Now for a quick startup, run this command
 ```shell
 make up
 ```